extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -D  (gnatbind)

-:switch:`-D{nn}[k|m]`
+:samp:`-D{nn}[k|m]`
-  This switch can be used to change the default secondary stack size value to a specified size ``nn``, which is expressed in bytes by default, or in kilobytes when suffixed with ``k`` or in megabytes when suffixed with ``m``.
+  This switch can be used to change the default secondary stack size value to a specified size `nn`, which is expressed in bytes by default, or in kilobytes when suffixed with `k` or in megabytes when suffixed with `m`.

   The secondary stack is used to deal with functions that return a variable sized result, for example a function returning an unconstrained String.
 There are two ways in which this secondary stack is allocated.

-  For most targets, the secondary stack grows on demand and is allocated as a chain of blocks in the heap.
+  For most targets, the secondary stack is growing on demand and is allocated as a chain of blocks in the heap.
 The -D option is not very relevant.
 It only give some control over the size of the allocated blocks (whose size is the minimum of the default secondary stack size value, and the actual size needed for the current allocation request).

-  For certain targets, notably VxWorks 653 and bare board targets, the secondary stack is allocated by carving off a chunk of the primary task stack.
-By default this is a fixed percentage of the primary task stack as defined by System.Parameter.Sec_Stack_Percentage.
-This can be overridden per task using the Secondary_Stack_Size pragma/aspect.
+  For certain targets, notably VxWorks 653, the secondary stack is allocated by carving off a fixed ratio chunk of the primary task stack.
 The -D option is used to define the size of the environment task's secondary stack.

 .. index:: -e  (gnatbind)

-:switch:`-e`
+:samp:`-e`
   Output complete list of elaboration-order dependencies.

-.. index:: -Ea  (gnatbind)
+.. index:: -E  (gnatbind)

-:switch:`-Ea`
+:samp:`-E`
   Store tracebacks in exception occurrences when the target supports it.
-  The "a" is for "address"; tracebacks will contain hexadecimal addresses, unless symbolic tracebacks are enabled.

-  See also the packages ``GNAT.Traceback`` and ``GNAT.Traceback.Symbolic`` for more information.
+  See also the packages `GNAT.Traceback` and `GNAT.Traceback.Symbolic` for more information.
-  Note that on x86 ports, you must not use :switch:`-fomit-frame-pointer` ``gcc`` option.
+  Note that on x86 ports, you must not use *-fomit-frame-pointer* *gcc* option.

-.. index:: -Es  (gnatbind)

-:switch:`-Es`
-  Store tracebacks in exception occurrences when the target supports it.
-  The "s" is for "symbolic"; symbolic tracebacks are enabled.

-.. index:: -E  (gnatbind)

-:switch:`-E`
-  Currently the same as ``-Ea``.

-.. index:: -f  (gnatbind)

-:switch:`-f{elab-order}`
-  Force elaboration order.

 .. index:: -F  (gnatbind)

-:switch:`-F`
+:samp:`-F`
-  Force the checks of elaboration flags. ``gnatbind`` does not normally generate checks of elaboration flags for the main executable, except when a Stand-Alone Library is used.
+  Force the checks of elaboration flags. *gnatbind* does not normally generate checks of elaboration flags for the main executable, except when a Stand-Alone Library is used.
 However, there are cases when this cannot be detected by gnatbind.
 An example is importing an interface of a Stand-Alone